One of the main strategies employed by my premium newsletter, The Daily Paycheck, is dividend reinvestment.

 Also, monthly payers offer big benefits to income investors, especially those who count on this income to pay bills and cover regular expenses.

-If you're looking for quality monthly dividend payers, they're out there -- you'll just have to do a little searching to find them.
-But if you'd like know which ones we hold in The Daily Paycheck, you'll need to try a risk-free subscription to learn more.
-To get the name and ticker symbol of the pick I just discussed -- as well as the rest of the monthly dividend payers we own -- you can go here.
+All told, we own 17 securities that pay monthly dividends -- yielding between 5% and 9%.
+So if you're looking for quality monthly dividend payers, they're out there -- you'll just have to do a little searching to find them.
+(By the way, if you'd like know which ones we hold in The Daily Paycheck, join us today to learn more.)